SkylineCommunications/dataminer-docs/connector-help/connector_help/Riverbed_Stingray.md

 # Riverbed Stingray

-This driver enables Dataminer to monitor the Riverbed Stingray device, which is a traffic manager/shaper.
+This driver enables DataMiner to monitor the Riverbed Stingray device, which is a traffic manager/shaper.

 ## About